 Nearly every market participant has wanted to trade penny stocks at one point.
 Penny stocks are popular due to the fact that they’re “cheap” and affordable to retail traders.
 If you’re looking to start trading penny stocks, but disinclined to do so because of something you saw in a movie…Get that thought out of your mind.

-There are truths and falses to those movies.
-However, not all penny stocks are “pump and dumps.”
-There are actually penny stocks that are legit and tradeable.
+Some things about legitimate penny stocks are true and some things are false in those movies.
+However, not all penny stocks are “pump and dump stocks.”
+There are actually penny stocks that are legit and tradable.
 Those who want to trade penny stocks might be thinking they’ll become an overnight millionaire.
 Better yet, they might think they could find the next Apple Inc. (AAPL).
 Well, let me tell you something…trading penny stocks will take time and dedication.

 Penny Stocks 101 – How to Find Trades

 When you’re learning to trade penny stocks, you need to learn how to find trades.
 If you find a strategy that consistently makes money, then you should focus on that.
 Better yet, if a consistently profitable trader could show you the blueprint, then you’re well on your way to trading penny stocks.

 Let’s take a look at how to find penny stocks to trade.

 Remember, stocks under trading under $5 are considered penny stocks.
 Penny stocks don’t actually need to be trading around a nickel or a dime per share, according to the SEC.

 Finviz is one of our favorite tools to use here at Raging Bull.
 It allows you to filter for stocks and patterns, which is great for trading penny stocks.
 For the most part, when you’re first starting to trade penny stocks, you need to focus on those traded on NYSE, Nasdaq or AMEX.
 Stocks listed on OTC Markets tend are best left for more experienced penny stock traders.